mardix/gokku/README.md

 # Gokku

-A very small PaaS to do git push deployments to your own servers.
-Supports Python (Flask/Django), Node, PHP and Static HTML, process similar to Heroku
+An extremly tiny PaaS (platform as a s service) to deploy multiple apps on a single servers  with git, similar to Heroku or Dokku.

+It is simple and compatible with current infrastucture.

+It supports Python (Flask/Django), Nodejs, PHP and Static HTML.

 ### Features

-- Deploy to own server
-- SSL with LetsEncrypt
+- Easy command line setup
-- Instant deploy
+- Instant deploy with Git
+- Multi applications
+- App management: deploy, stop, delete, scale, logs apps
+- Simple and straight forward
+- SSL/HTTPS with LetsEncrypt
-- Native app languages: Python, Node, PHP, HTML/Static site
+- Any languages: Python, Nodejs, PHP, HTML/Static
+- Supports any Shell script, therefore any other languages are supported
-- Metrics
+- Metrics to see app's health
+- Create static sites
+- Support Flask, Django, Express, etc...
+- Easy configuration with app.json
+- Nginx
+- Logs

 ### Requirements

 - Fresh server
 - SSH to server with root access
 - Ubuntu 18.04

-### Languages
+### Languages Supported

 - [x] Python
 - [x] Nodejs